Michael Allen Fox: Career

 Fox studied for a Bachelor of Arts at Cornell University and then a Master of Arts and PhD at the University of Toronto.
 He began teaching in the Department of Philosophy at Queen's University in 1966, and remained at the institution until his retirement to Armidale, New South Wales, Australia, in 2005.
 He also took up visiting positions at the University of New England and the Australian National University.
 He was, in 1996, the University of Tasmania's James Martineau Memorial Lecturer.
 In addition to teaching at Queen's, he was the editor of Queen's Quarterly for a decade.

 Fox's first monograph was The Case for Animal Experimentation: An Evolutionary and Ethical Perspective, which was published by the University of California Press in 1986.
 Fox had been unimpressed by Peter Singer's call for animal liberation in the latter's 1975 book, and had dismissed Singer's arguments about the wrong of speciesism.
 Fox then published a series of papers challenging Singer's ideas, and advised several organisations on animal experimentation.
 In The Case for Animal Experimentation, Fox argues that, in many cases, invasive animal testing is ethically justifiable, and that the ethical challenges to it can be overcome.
 He also explores a number of experiments that have received particular criticism from critics, including some addressed by Singer.
 Much of the book is given over to an explanation and exploration of the place of animal testing in science.
 Despite his defence of animal testing, Fox closes the book with a series of recommendations for how the system could be improved.
 The book was widely reviewed, and a paperback edition was released in 1988.

 Less than a year after the book's initial publication, Fox found himself "in radical disagreement with some of its major theses".
-Fox published a paper in Between the Species retracting his arguments and offering a case against animal experimentation, describing The Case for Animal Experimentation as "an embarrassment" to him.
+Fox published a paper in Between the Species (Animal experimentation : a philosopher's changing views) retracting his arguments and offering a case against animal experimentation, describing The Case for Animal Experimentation as "an embarrassment" to him.
 Quoting his own words on human superiority, he wrote that he "now look[s] at these arrogant remarks with dismay".
 He reported that critical reviews and the comments of a personal friend had been able to awaken him from "dogmatic slumber" about human duties to animals.
 Years later, Fox published a paper in Organization & Environment entitled "The Case Against Animal Experimentation", representing the "reversal of the view [he] once defended".
 This paper analysed and supplemented Joan Dunayer's critique of animal testing.

 After retracting his arguments in The Case for Animal Experimentation, Fox went on to author Deep Vegetarianism with Temple University Press in 1999.
 In this book, Fox presents arguments in favour of vegetarianism, exploring its cultural and historical background and linking it with other progressive movements, especially feminist movements.